BDC Hamburger Icon

 Slack sample chat

-This sample chat shows examples of how to use Slack reactions underneath a user’s contribution.
+This sample chat shows examples of reactions underneath messages.
 Image credit: Slack

 10. Huddle on a video call.